stakwork/sphinx-bounties/.ai/architecture.md

 ## Key Design Decisions

+### 0. Let's make our UI modern and kinda liquid glassy, just like apple did recently.

 ### 1. Bitcoin Pubkey as User ID

 **Decision:** Use Bitcoin public key (pubkey) as the primary user identifier instead of email.